pahakorolev/trajectoryPredictionCocos2dx/README.md

 ### Windows Version

-Open your `proj.win32` `.SLN` file and Thend `Box2D` dependency
+Open your `proj.win32` `.SLN` file and add `Box2D` dependency

-Right click on Solution not project name then click on add, add exist project, search on external resources the `BOX2D` project and add it
+Right click on Solution not project name then click on `add`, `add exist project`, search on external resources the `BOX2D` project and add it

-Now right click on the solution, click property and flag the box2d to compile.
+Now right click on the solution, click property and flag the `box2d` to compile.

-Now right click on your project (inside the solution), and select reference, on the bottom click ADD REFERENCE then flag BOX2D, and click OK.
+Now right click on your project (inside the solution), and select `reference`, on the bottom click `ADD REFERENCE` then flag `BOX2D`, and click `OK`.

-Click again, APPLY and OK to close the windows
+Click again, `APPLY` and `OK` to close the windows

 ### IT'S TIME TO CODE: